Bryant G. Wood

-Bryant G. Wood (born 1936) is an American biblical archaeologist and young earth creationist.
+Bryant G. Wood (born 1936) is an American biblical archaeologist and Young Earth creationist.
 Wood is known for arguing that the destruction of Jericho could be accorded with the biblical literalist chronology of c.
 1400 BC.
 This date is some 150 years later than the accepted date of c.
-1550 BC, first determined by Kathleen Kenyon and subsequently confirmed with a variety of methods including radiocarbon dating.
+1550 BC, first determined by Kathleen Kenyon and subsequently confirmed with radiocarbon dating.

 Academic career

-Wood attended Syracuse University, graduating with a B.S. in mechanical engineering, later earning a M.S. in mechanical engineering from Rensselaer Polytechnic Institute in Troy, New York.
+Wood attended Syracuse University, graduating with a B.S. in mechanical engineering, later earning an M.S. in mechanical engineering from Rensselaer Polytechnic Institute in Troy, New York.
 He later pursued biblical and archaeological studies and received an M.A. in Biblical History from the University of Michigan in 1974 and a PhD in Syro-Palestinian archaeology from the University of Toronto in 1985.
 Wood is a specialist in Canaanite pottery of the Late Bronze Age.
-He is author of The Sociology of Pottery in Ancient Palestine: The Ceramic Industry and the Diffusion of Ceramic Style in the Bronze and Iron Ages (1990), as well as numerous articles on archaeological subjects.
+He is the author of The Sociology of Pottery in Ancient Palestine: The Ceramic Industry and the Diffusion of Ceramic Style in the Bronze and Iron Ages (1990), as well as numerous articles on archaeological subjects.
 He received international attention for his proposed redating of ancient Jericho, arguing for the historicity of a biblically literalist account of the capture of the city by the Israelites.
 He has also written on the entry of the Philistines into Canaan and on the historicity of the Biblical story of Sodom and Gomorrah.

 He is a member of the Board of Directors of the Near East Archaeological Society.